padmarajnidagundi/padmarajnidagundi/README.md

 ## Hi there 👋

 My name is Padmaraj.
-I have done my Ph.D. in computers since and am interested in AI projects, Software engineering, Quantum computers and test management.
+I have done my Ph.D. in computer science and am interested in AI projects, Software engineering, Quantum computers and test management.

 - 🔭 I’m currently working on Cypress in my free time